WasiqB/coteafs-appium/README.md

 :point_right: :iphone: Supports Android and iOS Real Devices and Emulators.

-:point_right: :computer: Able to start and stop server on run-time and also can connect to already running server.
+:point_right: :computer: Able to start and stop the server on run-time and also can connect to an already running server.

 :point_right: :notebook: Enforces Page object model style of coding.